Attic Insulation Installation Near Portland, Salem, Eugene, and Roseburg

 Insulating your attic to recommended levels can cut heating and cooling costs by more than 20%.
 Contact Josh Lowe’s Dr. Energy Saver today to schedule a home energy audit that identifies where your home needs more insulation.
 Our audit also diagnoses other energy-related issues that could contribute to elevated utility bills and indoor discomfort.

-We offer Free Estimates for attic insulation in Vancouver, Salem, Hillsboro, Portland, and their neighboring communities.
+We offer Free Estimates for attic insulation in Salem, Hillsboro, Portland, and their neighboring communities.
 We also offer a unique system called the SuperAttic™ System that adds a continuous & airtight layer of foam insulation beneath the attic rafters and inside the attic’s gable walls.

 Our most popular types of attic insulation include: